pingcap/docs-dm/en/quick-start-create-source.md

     For each data source, you need to create an independent configuration file to create it.
 You can follow the example below to create a data source whose ID is "mysql-01".
 First create the configuration file `./source-mysql-01.yaml`：

     ```yaml
-    source-id: "mysql-01"    # The ID of the data source, you can 数据源对象 ID，在数据迁移任务配置和 dmctl 命令行中引用该 source-id 可以关联到对应的数据源对象
+    source-id: "mysql-01"    # The ID of the data source, you can quote this source-id in the task configuration and dmctl command to associate the corresponding data source.

     from:
       host: "127.0.0.1"
       port: 3306
       user: "root"
-      password: "MKxn0Qo3m3XOyjCnhEMtsUCm83EhGQDZ/T4=" # 推荐使用 dmctl 对上游数据源的用户密码加密之后的密码
+      password: "MKxn0Qo3m3XOyjCnhEMtsUCm83EhGQDZ/T4=" # The user password of the upstream data source.
+It is recommended to use the password encrypted with dmctl.
-      security:                                        # 上游数据源 TLS 相关配置。如果没有需要则可以删除
+      security:                                        # The TLS configuration of the upstream data source.
+If not necessary, it can be deleted.
         ssl-ca: "/path/to/ca.pem"
         ssl-cert: "/path/to/cert.pem"
         ssl-key: "/path/to/key.pem"
     ```

-## 第二步：创建数据源对象
+## Step 2: Create a data source

-使用如下命令创建数据源对象：
+You can use the following command to create a data source:

 {{< copyable "shell-regular" >}}